 What frustrated me

-• VS Code extension compatibility is patchy.
+- VS Code extension compatibility is patchy.
 A handful of my Cursor extensions either failed to install or behaved strangely.
 The fork has diverged enough that it's not a drop-in replacement yet.
+The setting to point it at my own Gemini API key, when I went looking, was buried under an Advanced section rather than the main settings panel, and it took me a minute to find.

 Pricing — is it worth it?